Consumer Cellular vs. Boost Mobile

 Customer Service

 You’ll need to call customer service if you bring your own phone, which was a bit of an inconvenience when we tried Consumer Cellular.
-But we found customer-service representatives to be friendly and helpful when answering questions.
+However, we found customer service representatives to be friendly and helpful when answering questions.

-We found Consumer Cellular’s plans are a little more straightforward and easier to understand than Boost Mobile’s.
-Consumer Cellular is also a great carrier if you want to add other lines to your account, which significantly lowers monthly costs.
+We found Consumer Cellular’s plans are a little more straightforward than Boost Mobile’s.
+Consumer Cellular is also a great carrier if you want to add other lines to your account, significantly lowering monthly costs.

 Boost Mobile Plans